 Advocates of the present course for reform usually also fail to mention that the expectations and obligations that are to be met in the context of the twenty-seven countries that comprise the EU cannot be simply transposed into the context of just one country, i.e. Canada.
 It must also be acknowledged as well that there is a big gap between the EU countries' rhetorical commitments to the media and cultural policy goals of the AVMS Directive versus the number of countries that have actually implemented those obligations in enabling national laws or regulations.
-Indeed, while the AVMS Directive is often celebrated (or denounced, as the case may be) for bringing online VOD services like Netflix, Amazon and Apple under its umbrella, only eight countries have formal obligations that require foreign online VOD services like Netflix, Amazon Video and Apple to invest in or pay a set levy to support domestic or European media content: Belgium (both Dutch and Frenchspeaking regions), Croatia, Denmark, France, Germany, Italy and Portugal.285 say, fine-tune-the limited liability model that has governed internet intermediaries so far also figure largely in the Canadian, Australian and U.K. policy papers being discussed here.
-Such moves are a wholesale bid to enroll the platforms as "chokepoints" despite the fact that the problems this would entail are well-known: inscrutable decisions made by multinational actors rather than governments, overseen by courts and according to standards of due process; the over-blocking of borderline content which, in turn, will fall hardest on marginalized groups; and a never-ending stream of calls to enroll these chokepoints in the pursuit of social ills.287
+Indeed, while the AVMS Directive is often celebrated (or denounced, as the case may be) for bringing online VOD services like Netflix, Amazon and Apple under its umbrella, only eight countries have formal obligations that require foreign online VOD services like Netflix, Amazon Video and Apple to invest in or pay a set levy to support domestic or European media content: Belgium (both Dutch and Frenchspeaking regions), Croatia, Denmark, France, Germany, Italy and Portugal.

+Having wandered this far from the path of credible representations of the real-world policy options on offer, those driving the current Internet services policy and regulation agenda are also calling on governments to regulate "illegal and harmful" content.
+Calls to dispense with-rather than say, fine-tune-the limited liability model that has governed internet intermediaries so far also figure largely in the Canadian, Australian and U.K. policy papers being discussed here.
+Such moves are a wholesale bid to enroll the platforms as "chokepoints" despite the fact that the problems this would entail are well-known: inscrutable decisions made by multinational actors rather than governments, overseen by courts and according to standards of due process; the over-blocking of borderline content which, in turn, will fall hardest on marginalized groups; and a never-ending stream of calls to enroll these chokepoints in the pursuit of social ills.